paulstec/ProPresenterRemote/README.md

 # ProPresenterRemote
 Simple remote to change which slide is displayed in the active ProPresenter presentation.
 The remote is a Companion web page.

+We use it for simple sequential presentations like a sermon.
+(Not for going through songs.)
+The ProPresenter operator selects the first slide in the sermon presentation so it displays in the audience screen.
+The person presenting the sermon then goes to a website URL on their phone.
+They can then select any of the first 12 slides in the presentation to display that slide.

+Notice that the simple website remote does not have a function to switch presentations.
+This is by design.

 ## Example

 This URL on a phone displays the screen below.